franciscopoggi/academic/content/courses/Microiii/_index.md

 - Please answer all questions in a clear and concise way.
 - Typed and handwritten submissions are accepted.
 - If it applies, pay attention to your handwriting.
-- Preferred format is pdf via email.
+- The preferred format is pdf via email.
 Physical submissions also accepted.
 - Questions and comments via email are welcomed (clarifying questions, typos, etc.).

 ### [Problem Set 1](../../files/microiii/ProblemSet_1.pdf).
 Due date April 28.